jaredNussbaum/embrace-me/README.md

 Language: JS - A bad game programming language

-Tools: Procreate for artwork, as that is what our artists are most comfortable with.
+Tools: Codespace/ VS code

 AI: Absolutely none!
 We are game developers, and as such, we will not be using AI tools on this project as they take away a lot of the learning and creativity of the game-making process.

 ### Outlook

-Our team is hoping to implement a touching story in which the player becomes romantically involved with the Brace AI.
-Most teams will be focusing on making gameplay mechanics, but we want to deliver a story experience that stays with players after playing.
-We see that it may be difficult to include a physics puzzle in our game, but we will perservere and figure it out.
-We are hoping to learn how to make a gameplay sequence that conveys emotion that ties into the game itself.
+Our team is is going to impliment a simple physics based puzzle in a 3d enviornment, rendered all using outside libraries and Javascript.